TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/027 Use Checkbox.md

 It is similar to the `CreateAsync()` method in this class.
 We must make a PATCH request, and check the response for error code.

-However, where there is a `PostAsJson()` method, there is no `PatchAsJson`.
+However, where there is a `PostAsJson()` method, there is no `PatchAsJson` (which I find strange, but apparently you can [import it](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.json.httpclientjsonextensions.patchasjsonasync?view=net-7.0) as an [extension method](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods)).
 So, we must use the client slightly differently.

 This is then the method: